This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons balsamic vinegar

-- In a high powered blender (I use my Vitamix), combine the tomatoes, cucumbers, red bell pepper, celery, shallot, garlic, 3 tablespoons olive oil, kosher salt, black pepper, and the balsamic vinegar.
+- In a high-powered blender (I use my Vitamix), combine the tomatoes, cucumbers, red bell pepper, celery, shallot, garlic, olive oil, kosher salt, black pepper, and the balsamic vinegar.
 Blend on high until smooth.

 - Serve in bowls and garnish with halved cherry tomatoes, diced cucumber, a drizzle of extra virgin olive oil, a sprinkle of kosher salt and freshly cracked black pepper, and freshly chopped chives-- if desired.